 NSF/NFD can progress slowly over several weeks, or develop over the course of only a few days.
 According to data reviewed so far, approximately 5% of those with the condition have a rapidly progressive course.

 >>INFORMATION: NSF/NFD Research

 RISK OF DEATH

 In many cases, Nephrogenic Systemic Fibrosis is fatal, even though it is not the actual cause of death.
 It is not uncommon for tightness and contracture around the joints to lead to falls and fractures, and there have been several reported deaths caused by complications.

 NSF/NFD could also contribute to death by causing restricted ventilation or airways as a result of fibrosis (or scarring) of internal organs.
 Autopsies have revealed internal muscles with significant fibrosis (or scarring) tissue, in addition to the skin tightening/hardening.
 Internal organs which are commonly affected include the diagphagm, heart, lungs and kidneys.

 Development of Nephrogenic Systemic Fibrosis has been directly linked to an MRI contrast or MRA contrast known as gadolinium.
 The injection is used during the tests to allow physicians to identify blood vessels.
 For those with kidney problems, kidney failure or impaired renal function, gadolinium side effects could lead to the progressive disorder.

 >>INFORMATION: MRI lawsuits

-Nephrogenic systemic fibrosis lawsuits are being reviewed across the country for individuals who have been diagnosed with the disease or suffered symptoms of Nephrogenic Systemic Fibrosis.
-If you, a friend or family member believe you may have a case, request a free claim evaluation.
-There are no fees or expenses unless a recover is obtained.
+Nephrogenic systemic fibrosis lawsuits were previously reviewed for individuals who have been diagnosed with the disease or suffered symptoms of Nephrogenic Systemic Fibrosis.
+New claims are no longer being accepted or investigated by our law firm.